ReproNim/OHBMEducation-2022/Exercise/README.md

 The dataset you cloned had some other files that are not necessary, or that we'll regenerate as part of your processing, so let's remove them:
 ```
-$ rm participants.json nidm.ttl demographics.csv
+rm participants.json nidm.ttl demographics.csv
 ```
 Let's confirm that we still have a happy BIDS dataset.
 The dataset you cloned is actually a DataLad dataset, so let's clean up the DataLad aspect of this new data subset and run the BIDS validator (locally as a Docker application, in a way that deals with a DataLad dataset):
 ```
-$ datalad save -m "My new dataset" .
+datalad save -m "My new dataset" .
-$ docker run -ti --rm -v $PWD/my_ds001907-EDU:/data:ro bids/validator /data --ignoreSymlinks --ignoreNiftiHeaders
+docker run -ti --rm -v $PWD:/data:ro bids/validator /data --ignoreSymlinks --ignoreNiftiHeaders
 ```
 This dataset will (hopefully) pass ("This dataset appears to be BIDS compatible.") the validator.
 Congratulations, you have a valid BIDS (and DataLad) dataset.

 You can "publish" this dataset by pushing it back to your GitHub repo, where it can be citable, and accessible by others.
 ```
-$ git push
+git push
 Username for 'https://github.com': "Your_GitHub_username"
 Password for 'https://dnkennedy@github.com': "Your_GitHub_token"
 ```

 ***Note:*** Git may or may not ask you for your username and token, depending on how you have your git account setup.

 Now that we have our dataset, and have it 'published', we can prepare to use this dataset in our analysis.
-We will do this in two main steps: 1) setting up our analysis environement, and 2) running the analysis.
+We will do this in two main steps: 1) setting up our analysis environment, and 2) running the analysis.

 ## Setting the Analysis Environment Commands